 The committee determined the proposed rules will have economic impacts to all hazardous waste fee payers.
 The proposed rules will affect all hazardous waste annual reporters, including some businesses that may intermittently generate and report hazardous waste due to a one-time cleanout or other infrequent activity.
 The impact will be different for each business.

 The committee did not identify significant adverse impact on small businesses in Oregon.
-Without additional information, such as business revenues not readily available, the full impact to small businesses is difficult to determine.
+Without additional information, such as business revenues, the full impact to small businesses is difficult to determine.
 To help minimize the impacts to businesses, the proposed generator fee increases will be phased-in over multiple years.

 The committee meeting notes are posted to DEQ’s Hazardous Waste Fees 2019 Rulemaking web page: Advisory Committee Webpage.